Looking for volunteers

 These programs are offered to preschool age children and adults:

-In the Parent and Child Class, children learn Mandarin through singing songs, playing games, reading stories, and making crafts.
+Children learn Mandarin through singing songs, playing games, reading stories, and making crafts.
 No previous Mandarin experience required.

 Extra Support for Students - Free

 The Bopomofo Class provides students with extra help learning the BoPoMoFo phonetic system.
 The Homework Club offers support to students who need extra help with their homework.
 Both classes are held on Saturday afternoons from 12:15 to 1:15.

 A variety of afternoon cultural classes are offered to students and parents of Ottawa Mandarin School.
 Activities include Arts and Crafts, Badminton, Chinese Dance, and Diabolo.

 From July 2 to August 5, the Ottawa Catholic School Board offered a morning Mandarin (Traditional) International Language Program at St. Nicholas Adult High School for elementary students from ages 4 to 14 (Junior Kindergarten to Grade 8).